GabeScott/standard-works-vault/General Conference/1980 October - The Choice.md

 All are part of the test, and there is more equality in this testing than sometimes we suspect.

 It is possible to be both rich and famous and at the same time succeed spiritually.
-But the Lord warned of the difficulty of it when He talked of camels and needles (see Matt.
-19:24).
+But the Lord warned of the difficulty of it when He talked of camels and needles (see [[Matthew 19.24|Matt.
+19:24]]).

 This message is central to the scriptures.
-The Book of Mormon tells us that “men are instructed sufficiently that they know good from evil” (2 Ne.
-2:5).
+The Book of Mormon tells us that “men are instructed sufficiently that they know good from evil” ([[2 Nephi 2.5|2 Ne.
+2:5]]).

 We are taught, also, “Men are free according to the flesh; and all things are given them which are expedient unto man.
 And they are free to choose”—

 One: “liberty and eternal life, through the great mediation of all men.”

-Or, two: “to choose captivity and death, according to the captivity and power of the devil.”
-(2 Ne.
-2:27.)
+Or, two: “to choose captivity and death, according to the captivity and power of the devil.” ([[2 Nephi 2.27|2 Ne.
+2:27]].)

 From the Old Testament:

-“A good name is rather to be chosen than great riches” (Prov.
-22:1).
+“A good name is rather to be chosen than great riches” ([[Proverbs 22.1|Prov.
+22:1]]).

 From the New Testament:

-“Seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you” (Matt.
-6:33).
+“Seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you” ([[Matthew 6.33|Matt.
+6:33]]).

 Again, from the Book of Mormon:

 “Before ye seek for riches, seek ye for the kingdom of God.

-“And after ye have obtained a hope in Christ ye shall obtain riches, if ye seek them; and ye will seek them for the intent to do good—to clothe the naked, and to feed the hungry, and to liberate the captive, and administer relief to the sick and the afflicted.”
-(Jacob 2:18–19.)
+“And after ye have obtained a hope in Christ ye shall obtain riches, if ye seek them; and ye will seek them for the intent to do good—to clothe the naked, and to feed the hungry, and to liberate the captive, and administer relief to the sick and the afflicted.” ([[Jacob 2.18|Jacob 2:18–19]][[Jacob 2.19|]].)

 And from the Doctrine and Covenants:

-“Seek not for riches but for wisdom, and behold, the mysteries of God shall be unfolded unto you, and then shall you be made rich” (D&C 6:7).
+“Seek not for riches but for wisdom, and behold, the mysteries of God shall be unfolded unto you, and then shall you be made rich” ([[D&C 6.7|D&C 6:7]]).

-“Behold, he that hath eternal life is rich” (D&C 11:7).
+“Behold, he that hath eternal life is rich” ([[D&C 11.7|D&C 11:7]]).

 What, then, do we want you to do?
 Simply this: